What is Main Street?

 What has Main Street done for Ardmore?

 Ardmore Main Street Authority has established a local office with a program manager and administrative assistant who act as managers, planners, coordinators and facilitators for projects in the central business district.
-Current ongoing plans include the construction of Depot Park, the restoration and relocation of the Mercy Train to the Depot Park location and an upgrade of the parking plaza in the 200 block of West Main Street to be renamed the Westheimer Plaza.
+Current ongoing plans include the construction of Depot Park, the development of a more comprehensive Downtown Farmers Market and establishing a data base of downtown property owners to assist in attracting new businesses to the Depot District.